twboom/better-xkcd/README.md

 # better-xkcd
-An alternative xkcd viewer, optimized for browsing them mindlessly
+An alternative xkcd viewer, optimized for browsing them mindlessly!